2019 Golden Globes Nominations: Movie Snubs and Surprises

 What are they, chopped liver?

 The nominees for the 2019 Golden Globes were announced on Thursday morning.
-Black Panther's Michael B. Jordanand Chadwick Boseman and director Ryan Coogler, A Quiet Place lead John Krasinski, and Widows star and Oscar winner Viola Davis were among the actors who, surprisingly, did not receive nominations.
+First Man's Ryan Gosling, Black Panther's Michael B. Jordanand Chadwick Bosemanand director Ryan Coogler, A Quiet Place lead John Krasinski, and Widows star and Oscar winner Viola Davis were among the actors who, surprisingly, did not receive nominations.
 Black Panther was nominated for three awards, including Best Motion Picture — Drama.

 The movie Private Life and stars Kathryn Hahn and Paul Giamatti were also snubbed, despite receiving mostly positive reviews.
-While most critics did not care for the remake of The Grinch, many people expected the film and lead actor Benedict Cumberbatch to receive Golden Globe nods.
+While most critics did not care for the remake of The Grinch, many people expected the film, starring Benedict Cumberbatch, to receive Golden Globe nods.
 Same for The Front Runner's Hugh Jackman, who was also denied a nomination.
+Cumberbatch was, however, nominate for a Golden Globe for Best Performance by an Actor in a Limited Series or Motion Picture Made for Television for Patrick Melrose.

 No female director, such as Mary Queen of Scots' Josie Rourke or Private Life's Tamara Jenkins, was nominated for a 2019 Golden Globe.